js-machine/mogilev-guide/README.md

 ## Google authorization

 Run `npm run start:api` for a dev server of backend application.
 Navigate to http://localhost:5000/mogilev-guide/us-central1/api/login/google.
 The API will redirect you to google authorization page.
 After successful login in google it will redirect on http://localhost:5000/mogilev-guide/us-central1/api/api/interests with your token in cookies.
+If someone navigate to http://localhost:5000/mogilev-guide/us-central1/api/api/* without token into cookies he redirects to http://localhost:5000/mogilev-guide/us-central1/api/login/google for authorization.